dallagi/hide-imports-mode/README.md

     - Python
     - Rust
 - Automatically shows imports when your cursor is within the import region.
+- Configurable auto-hide timer that hides imports after a delay when cursor exits the region.
+- Independent timers for multiple import blocks - each region hides after its own delay.
 - Provides a toggle function to manually show/hide imports.

 ## Installation